hyperdevs-team/mini-kotlin/README.md

 - The Store changes its state to the given values from `LoginCompletedAction`.
 - The view will react (for example, redirecting to another home view) if the task was success or shows an error if not.

-You can execute another sample in the `app` package.
+You can execute the sample in the `app` package.
 It contains two different samples executing two types of `StateContainer`s:
 - `StoreSampleActivity` class uses a `Store` as a `StateContainer`.
 - `ViewModelSampleActivity` class uses a `ViewModel` as a `StateContainer`.

+For a reviewer-facing multi-registry example, see the JVM integration test module `mini-processor-multiregistry-test`, which loads generated registries from both KAPT and KSP modules on the same classpath.

 ## How to use
 ### Setting up Mini